nicolodiamante/chatty/README.md

 <br>

 All set!
 After completing the integration, you can initiate the shortcut simply by tapping it inside the app or from your Mac's menu bar.
 If desired, you could also activate the shortcut using Siri.
-When ready, just say "Chatty" and follow it up with your question or prompt.
+When ready, just say ‘Chatty’ and follow it up with your question or prompt.
 The shortcut will then generate a response and read it back to you.

 <br><br>